dkoh2018/itsdavidoh.com/_posts/blog7.md

 ---

-# "sally has 5 sisters...bob is sally's brother. how many sister's does bob have?"
+# "sally has 5 sisters...bob is sally's brother. how many sisters does bob have?"

 ---